requirements

 model download fails

-The ONNX model (~87 MB) is downloaded from GitHub Releases.
+The ONNX model (~87 MB) is downloaded from getflex.dev (with GitHub Releases as fallback).
 If the download fails or the file is corrupt:

 # delete and re-download